A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: EVALUATION APPROACHES

 where $T$ indicates the total number of predefined slots for all the domains, $M$ denotes the number of missed slots that the model does not accurately predict among the slots included in the gold state, and $W$ represents the number of wrongly predicted slots among the slots that do not exist in the gold state.

 \paragraph{Average Goal Accuracy} Average goal accuracy (AGA) \cite{rastogi2020towards} is the average accuracy of predicting the correct value for an active slot in each turn.
 A slot becomes active if its value is mentioned in the current turn and is not inherited from previous turns.
+AGA emphasizes predicting active slots, providing a practical gauge of system responsiveness.
+However, it overlooks the broader dialogue context, essential for tasks requiring long-term understanding.
 AGA can be expressed as:

 where $B_t$ and $B_{t}^{\prime}$ are the set of ground-truth and predicted belief state for turn $t$ respectively.
 Then let $N_t \subseteq B_t$ be the set of ground-truth triplets having non-empty slot values.